Joe-Gamble/GEngine/README.md

 GEngine is a sandbox engine for exploring system implemenations within C++.
+Curently developing a Threaded extension of GNet (Networking Librbary developed by me) to support game packets.
+Also developing an ECS alongside this with the hopes to produce a working game of a primitive nature sometiume in the near future.